ProgrammerNomad/DNSBunch/README.md

-# DNSBunch 🚀
+# DNSBunch

-DNSBunch is a modern, comprehensive, open-source web application for DNS and mail server diagnostics.
-It empowers anyone to enter a domain name and receive a highly detailed, user-friendly analysis of their DNS configuration, mail server setup, and potential issues affecting domain health, email deliverability, or website accessibility.

-Built with modern web technologies including React, Material-UI, and Python Flask, DNSBunch provides an intuitive interface that explains complex DNS concepts in plain language, making it accessible to both technical and non-technical users.
+A comprehensive DNS analysis and mail server diagnostics tool built with React, TypeScript, and Python Flask.

 ---